 Crypto wallets seem similar, but the user experience can differ wildly, along with the fees chargeable.
 This variety means you’ll have to work the list to best match your needs.

 Looking for the best crypto wallet?
-Our favourite is Trust Wallet for its sheer convenience and security.
+Our favourite is Trezor for its sheer convenience and security.

 Hopping onto the cryptocurrency bandwagon isn’t as simple as forking out some cash to make a few trades.
 An equally important aspect is which crypto wallet you’re going to use.